 Male Sexual Attraction: Narrow Categories Needing Wider Margins

-While readers may get the impression that Savin-Williams is attempting to bust the categories of male sexual attraction, he unfortunately winds up creating several new categories which are at best confusing.
-The idea of mostly straight is intriguing, but in the interviews we find that it doesn’t work in every case.
-Additional terms like primarily straight, straightish and others present especially when we distinguish sex from romance in the conversation.
+While readers may get the impression that Savin-Williams is attempting to bust the categories of male sexual attraction, he, unfortunately, winds up creating several new categories which are at best confusing.
+The idea of mostly straight is intriguing, but in the interviews, we find that it doesn’t work in every case.
+Additional terms like primarily straight, straightish, and others are present especially when we distinguish sex from romance in the conversation.

 In wrestling with the idea of a spectrum the author muses, “If we acknowledge the reality of mostly straightness, this explodes the myth of sexual categories.”
 Indeed it does, and if it does, in true fluidity there is no spectrum of sexual orientation, no continuum on which to place male sexuality and there are no categories of male sexual attraction.
 It’s in this discussion that the author missed it as he didn’t abandon the gay – bi – straight benchmarks for a more fluid discussion.

 If it’s stories about male sexual attraction that you want, Savin-Williams delivers.
 Mostly Straight is full of quotes gleaned from dozens of interviews with young men ready to reveal all about their sexual histories.
 Certainly, any male reader will find himself at least once if not several times among the pages of Mostly Straight.

 A dominant story is that of Dillon, a college hockey player, and a focal point for the author.
 Dillon’s story spans at least five years and multiple interviews and resurfaces in several places in the book.
 A look back at Savin-Williams’ work, and Dillon’s story appears much the same in 2012.